Lucksi/Interceptor/README.md

 <br>

 # DISCLAIMER
-## THIS TOOL IS FOR EDUCATIONAL AND TESTING PURPOSES ONLY I DO NOT ASSUME ANY KIND OF WARRANTY FOR ANY INTENTIONAL OR UNINTENTIONAL DAMAGE YOU WILL CAUSE USE IT WITH GOOD SENSE
+## THIS TOOL IS FOR EDUCATIONAL AND TESTING PURPOSES ONLY I DO NOT ASSUME ANY KIND OF WARRENTY FOR ANY INTENTIONAL OR UNINTENTIONAL DAMAGE YOU WILL CAUSE USE IT WITH GOOD SENSE

 <br>